Updated: 30 May 2023

 Once the tender process has been drawn to a close, any bids which have been received will be initially assessed by Lake District National Park Authority officers and representatives from the Foundation for Common Land.
 A short list may be prepared where there is more than one successful bidder, they will then be interviewed by a panel, representing mixed specialisms from the LDNPA.
 The final recommendations will then be brought back to the Authority Members for their final agreement on the leasehold disposal.

 As a National Park Authority we have a duty to ensure we fully explore all options for managing the land we own, which amounts to just under four per cent of the Lake District.
 We must also ensure livelihoods are protected and the land is safeguarded for the future.
-However, as a public body with limited resources, we recognise there may be alternative organisations that could continue to improve and enhance the special qualities of the land.
+However, as a public body with limited resources, we recognise there may be alternative organisations or bodies that could continue to improve and enhance the special qualities of the land.